siwatts/jellybeans-theme-vscode/README.md

 ## About

-Theme based on the popular vim theme [jellybeans.vim by nanotech](https://github.com/nanotech/jellybeans.vim), ported to syntax highlighting groups of default vscode Dark+ theme.
+Based on the popular vim theme [jellybeans.vim by nanotech](https://github.com/nanotech/jellybeans.vim), with the syntax highlighting of vscode's Dark+.

 Package currently supplies two themes: